 We receive large number of registrations each month.

-Remember we don't know your business or your products - the registration is our introduction - we aren't looking out for bigger and better - we look out for passionate, talented makers that want to make the best of the market opportunity, and maybe need a helping hand.
-Applications are welcome wether you're a hobbyist, an experienced trader, or trying to start up a new business.
+Remember we don't know your business or your products - the registration is your introduction - we aren't looking out for bigger and better - we look out for passionate, talented makers that want to make the best of the market opportunity, Applications are welcome wether you're a hobbyist, an experienced trader, or trying to start up a new business.

 We are keen to support passionate, talented NI makers, producers, growers, designers.
 And even more keen to support new starts.